DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 D. Use Cloud Bigtable.
 Design short and wide tables, and use a new column for each single event version.

 ---
+**Not C.** This is not correct because you do not need to use Google Cloud Storage for this scenario.
+It might be cheaper for storage, but not for processing.
 **Correct.
 B.** This is correct because it is a recommended best practice.
 Use Cloud Bigtable and this schema for this scenario.
 Cloud Storage would have cheaper STORAGE costs than Cloud Bigtable, but we want to minimize QUERY costs.

 ---